milesdaudistel/notes/notes.md

 `Stand up` short meeting where everyone says what they’re doing for that day.

+`Framework` is just a bunch of template methods put together.
+A framework is constricting to the user, offering them less flexibility, in return for making implementation a lot less of a hassle.
+The term framework is usually used in web / enterprise programming.
+I wouldn't say a single library is a framework because a library is a tool for a kind of computational task.
+A framework is for ...
+I'll say product-creation tasks for now.
+Web framework, graphical framework, etc.

+`API` stands for application programming interface.
+If you use a library, say numpy, the functions of the library that you call are part of the API.
+The functions that are potentially called in the background (as in not called by you) are not part of the API.
+If you make a phone app that potentially uses the camera, you shouldn't have to write any functions that would open up the camera app.
+Instead, the camera app should have an api that will allow you to just call it from within your own app.
+In terms of web servers and services, an API is the part of that service that receives/reads requests and sends responses.

 `Scaling` this term is used for software systems, business models, etc.  Let's say you run a website hosted on AWS that predicts the stock market.
 People pay you to be able to browse the website and ask for stock market predictions.
 Now let's say your website gets really popular.
 It's getting slow, so. you need to do some upgrades to handle the increased traffic.
 If you can just pay AWS more money to give you more servers for the increased traffic, then your website is easily scalable.
 Now lets instead say the way your website is coded won't allow you to just add servers.
 So before you pay for more servers, you need to change a whole bunch of stuff in your codebase so that the website can work with more servers.
 In this case, your website is not easily scalable.

 Here's another example:  let's say we have a function in whatever programming language, f(x) = y.  f takes in x, does some calculations, and spits out y.
 If the runtime of f is O(n), then as x gets bigger and bigger, the time it takes for f to calculate y will scale at the same rate as x.
 I'd say this is pretty good scaling.
 If f's runtime is O(log(n)), that's pretty great scaling.
 If f has runtime O(2^n), that's some pretty bad scaling.